Children of Llullaillaco: Scientific analysis

 According to a biochemical analysis of la doncella's hair, the children had been drugged with alcohol and coca before the start of the sacrificial ritual.
 La Doncella had been drugged by coca leaves and a maize beer known as chicha.
-Though all three of the sacrifices had consumed significant amounts of these substances prior to the ritual, a hair sample analysis shows that la doncella had consumed significantly more coca and alcohol than either el niño or la niña del rayo.
+Though all three of the sacrifices had consumed significant amounts of these substances prior to the ritual, a hair sample analysis showed that la doncella had consumed significantly more coca and alcohol than either el niño or la niña del rayo.
 Her hair contained the highest concentration of coca ever found in Andean human remains.